windhaunting/Algorithm_Coding_Summary/sorting.md

 ```

 The second idea:
-or construct the tuple list and sort
+construct the tuple list and sort based on the element in a tuple.

 ```
 arr_lst = [(e, abs(e), e//e) for e in arr]